 ECLs are a probability-weighted estimate of credit losses.
-Credit losses are measured as the present value of all expected cash shortfalls (i.e. the difference between the cash flows due to the Group in accordance with the contract and the cash flows that the Group expects to receive), discounted at original effective interest rate, where the effect of discounting is material.
+Generally, credit losses are measured as the present value of all expected cash shortfalls between the cash flows due to contractual and expected amounts, discounted at effective interest rate, where the effect of discounting is material.

-The maximum period considered when estimating ECls is the maximum contractual period over which the Group is exposed to credit risk.
-In measuring ECls, the Group takes into account reasonable and supportable information that is available without undue cost or effort.
-This includes information about past events, current conditions and forecasts of future economic conditions.
+The maximum period considered when estimating ECLs is the maximum contractual period over which the Group is exposed to credit risk.

 Loss allowances for trade receivables are always measured at an amount equal to lifetime ECLs which result from all possible default events over the expected lives of these financial assets.
-ECLs on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors and an assessment of both the current and forecast general economic conditions at the end of the reporting period.

 For other financial assets measured at amortised cost, the Group recognises a loss allowance equal to 12-month ECLs unless there has been a significant increase in credit risk of the financial asset since initial recognition, in which case the loss allowance is measured at an amount equal to lifetime ECLs.
-The 12-month ECLs are losses that are expected to result from possible default events within the 12 months after the end of the reporting period.
+The 12-month ECLs are the portion of ECLs that result from default events that are possible within the 12 months after the end of the reporting period or a shorter period if the expected life of the instrument is less than 12 months.